-- Physical therapy does not include the use of radiology and radium for diagnostic and therapeutic purposes, or the use of electricity for surgical purposes, including cauterization; - Experimental/investigational services/procedures for research purposes; - Services provided to persons who are not eligible for Medicaid; - Services provided by individuals who have not met the Medicaid enrollment requirements; - Services that are covered under Workers Compensation or Division of Vocational Rehabilitation Services: - Services for members who have reached maximum rehabilitation potential; - Services when members are non-compliant with the documented treatment plan of care; and, - Separate payment for bundled procedure codes.
+- Occupational/physical therapy services in excess of 20 visits provided for chronic conditions, such as arthritis, cerebral palsy, and developmental delay. - Occupational/physical therapy services in excess of 30 visits provided to members in the Alternative Benefit Plan. - Physical therapy does not include the use of radiology and radium for diagnostic and therapeutic purposes, or the use of electricity for surgical purposes, including cauterization. - Experimental/investigational services/procedures for research purposes. - Services provided to persons who are not eligible for Medicaid. - Services provided by individuals who have not met the Medicaid enrollment requirements. - Services that are covered under Workers Compensation or Division of Vocational Rehabilitation Services. - Services for members who have reached maximum rehabilitation potential. - Services when members are non-compliant with the documented treatment plan of care. - Separate payment for bundled procedure codes.

-Non-covered services are not eligible for West Virginia Department of Human Services (DoHS) Fair Hearings or Provider Desk/Document Reviews.
+Non-covered services are not eligible for a West Virginia Department of Health and Human Resources (DHHR) Fair Hearing.
+See 42 § 431.220 When a hearing is required for more information.